open-energy-transition/pypsa-earth-status/doc/community/contributing.md

 ## No-Code

 Instead of contributing code there are alternatives to support the PyPSA-Earth-Status goals.
-You can fund projects, supervise people, provide reference data and support us with outreach activities or events.
+You can provide reference data, share suggestions and insights, help fellow modellers asking for assistance in [Discord](https://discord.gg/AnuJBk23FU) Support channel, contribute into outreach activities and events, and fund projects.

-Check out our [website](https://pypsa-meets-earth.github.io) for more details.
+Feel free to use [this form](https://docs.google.com/forms/d/1udHf6W34YI0UNg3iwQs_-oeKsyj-dzJOtETZ_-RSUhw/edit) to share your insights and check out our [website](https://pypsa-meets-earth.github.io) for more details on ways to engage.

 ## Join us and get involved